Get started

 The CLI (Command Line Interface) is a tool for interacting with StoryBooker.
 It provides commands for managing your StoryBooker instance, such as uploading a StoryBook build or purging builds.

-package and can be installed globally or used via npx.
+The CLI is maintained in the storybooker package and can be installed globally or used via npx.

 This is the recommended way to interact with StoryBooker in CI pipelines.